-With all of those benefits, you're likely itching to dig into the best hip flexor strengthening exercises.
+If you've determined your hip flexors are weak, I'm sure you're ready to dig into the best hip flexor strengthening exercises.
 Let's get into the 9 best hip flexor exercises!

 The straight leg raise improves hip mobility, stability, and strength.
 It is one of the most used exercises during physical therapy following hip and knee injuries.
 That said, it is also a great exercise to improve healthy hips and increase hip mobility.